 This is an opportunity to get together, have a bite of cake, play some games, have a drawing for door prizes, perhaps find a new cache, or learn about geocaching if you’re brand new to the game.
-With the support of the Deschutes Public Library, we plan to make this an event worthy of attending!

 The Community Celebration Event has a special geocache icon specific to this event.
 Attendees also receive a souvenir!
 It’s a double whammy!

 Feel free to bring any TB’s you would like to share or have others discover.
 We hope you can join us as we celebrate the 20th anniversary of geocaching!